 The sun is high in the sky as we hit the road again.
-Our first stop is La Maison du Paréo, a beautiful shop where you can see Miri, the owner, painting on the stretched fabrics the emblematic Tiare Tahiti.
+Our first stop is Marae Anini, a small archeological site but sadly, there is no explanation to be found about this place.
+We thus hit the road again to La Maison du Paréo.
+It is a beautiful shop where you can see Miri, the owner, painting on the stretched fabrics the emblematic Tiare Tahiti.
 I can’t resist longer and eventually buy a pink pareo with three beautiful tiare.
 Miri teaches me a few different ways to wear the pareo, not only at the beach but also at home or in the city.
 We also buy a monoï with lemongrass (against mosquito bites) and Tamanu oil, a local lemon-looking nut that works like an after-sun and an after-bite oil (which we certainly will use a lot here!).

 Our last stop is the archeological site Maeva, offering a beautiful glimpse into the fascinating history of Polynesia.
 Unfortunately, the labels introducing the History of the whole Polynesia are unreadable but we are still impressed by the ruins and the spiritual and peaceful atmosphere.
 On the road, the sun slowly setting down on the lagoon offers us a magnificent scene.
 Filled with gratitude, we head up to the main town to eat a delicious (and copious) dinner in a roulotte called “Ou k’on est bien” (which means something like “oh it’s so good to be there” in French!).
 And we couldn’t agree more!